Alieeeeen/linear-list-diff/README.md

 A linear-complexity list diff for diffing 2 lists.
 It is simple & comprehensive, and takes only 80 lines.

+This algorithm is used for diffing 2 lists of children of 2 vtree, thus if neither of the 2 lists contain any children, the result will be empty.
+For more details, please visit my another virtual dom project [amber-dom](https://github.com/Alieeeeen/amber-dom).

-Here are a few projects or blogs this project refered to:
+Here are a few projects or blogs this algorithm refered to:

 - [ayqy/React list diff](http://www.ayqy.net/blog/react-list-diff/)
 - [livoras/list-diff](https://github.com/livoras/list-diff)
 - [Matt-Esch/virtual-dom](https://github.com/Matt-Esch/virtual-dom)

+## Paramters
+**diff(source, target, key)**

+- **source {Array}**: an array of object with some key.
+- **targte {Array}**: an array of updated object with some key.
+- **key {String|Function}**: the identifier of an object.
+If it is a function, each object is passed to it and it must return a string.

 ## Example